 Experience the Impact

-Mentoring at Carleton is all about a mutually beneficial relationship between two peers.
-Trained mentors, working with mentees to discover their potential, explore their new surroundings and become motivated to be an active and positive member of the Carleton community.
+Peer Mentoring is a mutually beneficial relationship where trained mentors work with mentees to discover their potential, explore their new surroundings and become motivated to be an active and positive member of the Carleton community.

 The experience of acting as a mentor is one that enriches the upper year student experiences, allows senior students to share past experiences, provide guidance, and build new relationships.

-Mentees in a mentoring relationship are able to achieve a successful first academic year with the support of a mentor who guides them through decision making processes, helps them access resources, and develops a relationship that leads to a sense of belonging on our campus.
+Mentees in a mentoring relationship are able to achieve a successful first academic year with the support of a mentor who guides them through decision making processes, helps them access resources, and develop a sense of belonging in our community.

 What did participants say about their experience with First Year Connections?